maianhdang/EPI853B/README.md

 **Software**: The course will be mostly based on [R](https://www.r-project.org/).
 If time permits we will also work with [Julia](http://julialang.org/).

-**Approach**: Althought the focus of the coruse is on computational methods, for each topic  we will first describe the problem from an statistical perspective.
-If they exhist, exact analythical solutions will be discuss and implemented.
+**Approach**: Although the focus of the course is on computational methods, for each topic we will first describe the problem from an statistical perspective.
+If they exist, exact analytical solutions will be discussed and implemented.
 Otherwise numerical methods will be presented.
 Derivations will be presented in class and students are expected to take their own notes.
-Scripts for computations will be develped in class and a summary will be posted in this repository.
+Scripts for computations will be developed in class and a summary will be posted in this repository.
 Students are expected to bring their own laptops.
 If you do not have access to a laptop, please check with the instructor to get access to one.

-**Evaluation**: The evaluation will be based on HW (number to be determined) and two in-class exam.
+**Evaluation**: The evaluation will be based on 4-5 HW and two in-class exams.

 **Textbook**: [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/index.html).
 This book covers many of the topics we will discuss.
 For topics not covered in the book we will provide aditional materials.